fmedery/k3s-RaspberryPi/README.md

 # Introduction

+k3s is intended to be a fully compliant lightweight Kubernetes Distribution which is easy to install, takes half the memory with a binary less than 40mb.

-* I want to create a kubernetes cluster using k3s on multiple `Raspberry Pi 3 Model B+`: 1 master and 3 workers.
-* k3s doesn't support master HA for now: https://github.com/rancher/k3s#server-ha
-* The `init.sh` script has only been tested on MacOS but should be OK on Linux.
+I want to automate as much as possible a k3s cluster build with multiple `Raspberry Pi 3 Model B+`. k3s doesn't support a [high availabilty control plane yet](https://github.com/rancher/k3s#server-ha) The `init.sh` script has only been tested on MacOS but should be OK on Linux.

-* I live in Canada so all the hardware can be bought from there.
+I live in Canada so all the hardware can be bought here.

-# TODO
+# To do

 * Generate a SSH key pair for the project
 * Automate K3S bootstrap in `post-install.txt`